picomadrazo/Genome-wide-gRNA-library-generator/README.md

             <SPACER_LENGTH>  Desired spacer length.
 Recommended: 18 nt.
             <CUT_OFF> From 0.0 to 1.0.
 Spacer score cut-off based on internal formula considering distance from the start codon, GC content, and presence of homopolymer tracts.
 Recommended: 0.7

-Gather the .fasta files and bash script in a dedicated directory and run.
+Gather the .fasta files and contents of V2 in dedicated directory and run bash file.
 Requires Bowtie 1 available in PATH.

 Working example is _Aspergillus niger_ NRRL 3: